What are the instructions from God to care of the poor people around us?

 “‘When you reap the harvest of your land, do not reap to the very edges of your field or gather the gleanings of your harvest.
 Leave them for the poor and for the foreigner residing among you.
 I am the LORD your God.'”

 The Lord was giving three basic instructions to help care for the poor in the community.

 First, Recognize That God is the Owner of All Things

 This scripture concludes with the statement, “I am the Lord your God.”
 This sentence reminds us that God owns everything.

-First, it reminds us that God owns everything and that we are just caretakers of what is already His.
+It also teaches that we are just caretakers of what is already His.

-What is the application for your personal calling?
 Will you exercise wisdom and compassion by providing resources for those who need a little extra help?